1973 European Squash Team Championships

 The 1973 European Squash Team Championships was the 1st edition of European Squash Team Championships for squash players.
 The event was held at the Meadowbank Sports Centre in Edinburgh, Scotland, from 27 to 30 April 1973.
 The tournament was organised by the European Squash Rackets Federation (ESRF).

 The England men's team won their first title.
+Ireland took the bronze medal.